dxl495/431-2020/classes/class24/README.md

     - Include NHANES variable names for all variables in your Study 2 codebook, in addition to whatever names you wind up using.
 5. Advice that applies to everyone's Study 2, even if you're not using NHANES include:
     - You cannot use the same variable (or any form of the same underlying variable) as both an outcome and a predictor.
+    - Some binary variables are coded 1 and 2.
+Fix that in your work, ideally by using the real names and treating the variable as a factor, or by converting the 1-2 to a proper 1-0 indicator variable.
+        - Use the formula **NEWVAR = 2 - OLDVAR** to turn OLDVAR: 1 = Yes, 2 = No into NEWVAR: 1 = Yes, 0 = No.
+        - If you have OLDVAR: 1 = No, 2 = Yes, create a NEWVAR with 1 = Yes, 0 = No using **NEWVAR = OLDVAR - 1**.
     - Variables that use categories to describe what were originally quantitative variables aren't quantitative any more.
     - Things I would treat as missing include Refused, Don't Know, Unknown, No response and missing.
 Be sure that R recognizes things that are missing as missing and filters them out when you filter for complete cases.
     - You are allowed (not encouraged, just allowed) to impute things other than your outcome or key predictor, but only if you do it appropriately.
 You are not allowed in Project B to impute your outcome or key predictor.